 “We’re not going to crack down and do sweeps.
 We are going to continue to take the very thoughtful approach that we take which focuses on outreach and intervention,” said Mayor Arreguin.
 “Building trust and connection to services, and providing shelter and housing first, before we do any sort of enforcement.”

-Yesica Prado is an independent journalist and lives in her vehicle in Berkeley, California.
-She is an alumnus of the UC Berkeley Graduate School of Journalism and sits on the board of directors for the legal aid nonprofit, Where Do We Go?
+Yesica Prado is an independent investigative journalist, artist, and community organizer.
+She is co-founder of the Berkeley Homeless Union and serves on the board of directors for the legal aid and homeless advocacy nonprofit Where Do We Go?